technopriest-crypto/exercise-token/README.md

       	"endAt": null
       }
       ```
+      Find the job id at the top of the webpage after creating the job

-      Set the env var for the job just created using the jobid from your web interface: `export CLNODE_JOBID=702f88cdcb1f417994922327b3e84fb1`
+      Set the env var for the job just created using the jobid from your web interface: `export CLNODE_JOBID=YOUR_JOB_ID`

 - Deploy the token contract: